grafana/plugin-tools/docusaurus/docs/how-to-guides/ui-extensions/expose-a-component.md

 ## Expose a component from an app plugin

-You can expose a component from within the same app plugin.
+You can expose one or multiple components from within the same app plugin.
 For example:

 ```tsx
 import pluginJson from './plugin.json';